johanneskasser/hdsemg-pipe/docs/installation.md

 # Installation Guide

-This guide describes the three available methods for installing hdsemg-pipe and setting up all required dependencies.
+This guide describes the available methods for installing hdsemg-pipe and setting up all required dependencies.

 ## Prerequisites